kvanland/responseBot/README.md

 > Bot responds with 'National Suicide Prevention Hotline: 1-800-273-8255' to the exact phrase 'kys'

 - (Some palindrome)
-> Bot responds to any palindrome with '"(Some palindrome)" is a palindrome!'.
-Note that it only excludes spaces when considering whether a message is a palindrome.
+> Bot responds to any palindrome with length less than 6 with '"(Some palindrome)" is a palindrome!'.
+Note that it only excludes spaces when considering whether a message is a palindrome so any other character will be considered by the bot.

 ## 3. Admin Commands
 Description: Commands that can only be executed by the admin.
 Admin commands include a / symbol.
-- /prefix x
+- ~prefix x
 > Changes the prefix for normal commands to x until the bot is restarted